Floor, ceiling and the space between: Introduction

-It is also clear from the definitions that \( \lceil x \rceil - \lfloor x \rfloor \in \{0, 1\} \), and that \( \lceil x \rceil - \lfloor x \rfloor = 0 \) if and only if \( x \in \mathbb{Z} \).
-The floor and ceiling functions appear in a wide range of mathematical contexts.
-For example, they are relevant in the statement of the Quadratic Reciprocity Law, in Legendre's formula for computing the exponent of the highest power of a prime dividing a given integer, in expressions involving the Riemann zeta function, and many others.
+The definitions and names of the floor and ceiling functions were introduced by Iverson in the context of computer science \cite[p.
+12]{Iverson1962}; see also \cite[Chapter 3]{GKP1994} for additional history and properties.
+Despite their elementary definitions, these functions arise in a wide range of applications.
+For instance, they appear in the statement of the Quadratic Reciprocity Law, in Legendre's formula for the exponent of the highest power of a prime dividing a given integer, and in expressions involving the Riemann zeta function, among many others.

-In \cite{XX}, the author of a problem for 10th graders presents an interesting function in terms of two appropriate floors.
-Specifically, given $\alpha>0$, define the function $f_\alpha:\mathbb N \to \mathbb Z$ by
+The investigation of digital straight lines, that is, drawing lines on a computer screen, naturally leads to dilated floor functions and their commutators.
+For $\alpha\in \mathbb R\setminus\{0\}$, define the following functions:

+From this perspective, $g_\alpha$ discretizes $\ell_\alpha$ at the length scale $1/\alpha$, in the sense that the difference $\ell_\alpha-g_\alpha$ is a bounded function.
+Understanding the interaction of the discretizations at two different scales $\alpha$ and $\beta$ is mathematically equivalent to the study of the commutator of the functions $g_\alpha$ and $g_\beta$ defined by

+While the commutator $[\ell_\alpha, \ell_\beta]$ vanishes identically, the authors in \cite{LMR2016} highlight how ``discretization generally destroys such commutativity,'' underscoring the new complexity introduced by the floor functions.
+Their main result characterizes all pairs $(\alpha, \beta)$ for which the range of the commutator $[g_\alpha, g_\beta]$ is precisely $\{0\}$; see also \cite{KMP2019}.
+Subsequent work in \cite{LR1,LR2} extended this analysis by asking when the range of the commutator is contained in $[0,\infty)$, drawing on tools such as Beatty sequences, Lie groups, and the Sylvester duality theorem.
+With the exception of \cite{LMR2016}, however, none of these studies addressed the problem of determining the \emph{precise range} of commutators.